Wysi-Chel/system_monitoring_micei/README.txt

 2. Open XAMPP Control Panel.
 3. Start Apache.
 4. Start MySQL.
-5. Copy the folder "system_monitoring_php_mysql" to:
+5. Copy the folder "system_monitoring" to:
    C:\xampp\htdocs\

 6. Open your browser and go to: